Athens Archaeological Sites Guide to Explore Ancient Greek History

 This less-visited archaeological site was once the main burial ground of ancient Athens, a sacred space where prominent Athenians were laid to rest.
 Walking through Kerameikos, you’re not just visiting an old cemetery.
 You’re stepping into a space filled with stories of ancient warriors, revered families, and everyday Athenians who shaped the city we know today.

-Here’s everything you need to know before visiting Kerameikos, from its famous monuments to local tips that will enhance your experience.
+Here’s everything you need to know before visiting Kerameikos, from its famous Athens monuments to local tips that will enhance your experience.

 What to Visit in the Kerameikos